gocrane/helm-charts/charts/fadvisor/README.md

 ## Introduction

-This chart bootstraps Crane Components on a Kubernetes cluster using the Helm package manager.
+This chart bootstraps Crane Fadvisor on a Kubernetes cluster using the Helm package manager.

 ## Prerequisites